 This course is a continuation of EMT - Intermediate I. This course will refine the knowledge and skills of Intermediate I in addition to providing the student with additional advanced life support skills.
-Course topics will include cardiology and cardiac monitoring, Advanced Cardiac Life

-Support, advanced patient assessment, further advanced airway management, IV therapy and shock management.
+Course topics will include, advanced patient assessment, advanced airway management, IV therapy and shock management.
+Students will also be introduced to pharmacology and pharmacological interventions.